 Uppercase to Lowercase Letter Lacing

 Some uppercase letters look just like their lowercase letters.
 Some letters look different.
 I used some cardboard from the same pizza box to make a lacing activity that allowed JDaniel to work on matching some tricky letters.

-A long shoelace dipped into paint with coffee stirrers created a fun painting tool.
+A shoelace was dipped into the paint with coffee stirrers created a fun painting tool.
 Once the shoelace was coated with paint, it was placed on one side of a piece of black construction.
-When the shoelace was arrange the way we decided we liked it, We closed the other side of the construction paper over the shoelaces.
+When the shoelace was arranged the way we decided we liked it, We closed the other side of the construction paper over the shoelaces.